dctanner/dctanner.github.io/content/blog/building-an-ai-superserver/building-an-ai-superserver.md

 # Going bigger?

-If you're plannig to build a cluster, there is an excellent video from the Lambda team: [Building a GPU cluster for AI](https://www.youtube.com/watch?v=rfu5FwncZ6s).
+If you're planing to build a cluster, there is an excellent video from the Lambda team: [Building a GPU cluster for AI](https://www.youtube.com/watch?v=rfu5FwncZ6s).